G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 Here is an example of adding a certificate.
 Let's suppose your values are as follows:

 - <span style="color:#FF5913">example_cert</span> — the name of the certificate that will be displayed in Terraform,
-- <span style="color:#FF5913">example_certificate</span> — the name of the certificate that will be displayed in the control panel,
+- <span style="color:#FF5913">example_certificate</span> — the name of the certificate that will be displayed in the Gcore Customer Portal,
 - <span style="color:#FF5913">-----BEGIN CERTIFICATE-----MIIDkjCCAnqgAwIBAgIgTfqoZeTGCEvm...T7XH8IlQY0SGq2FSZKJAlrfX+UOpIMWQcOwcuDB97DXl5Bjs+QEXO203GW0C-----END CERTIFICATE-----</span> — the public key of the certificate,
 - <span style="color:#FF5913">-----BEGIN RSA PRIVATE KEY-----MIIEpAIBAAKCAQEAzzj54zBOWxBIJRFMBtG...xyf2T9RZYRpIVbkatg977nXryEZC8Sp8U76c3Oww==-----END RSA PRIVATE KEY-----</span> — the private key of the certificate.